intro-graphics-master/a1_s19/README.md

 5. Maximize both your web page window and DevTools windows.
 Use the keyboard shortcut Alt+tab (Windows) or Cmd+~ (Mac) to switch between them quickly.

-6. Click the "Sources" tab of the DevTools panel, towards the top of the screen.
+6. Open up the "Sources" tab of the DevTools panel, towards the top of the screen.
+That's for viewing JavaScript code.

    ![menu bar](docs/image-08.png)

 7. Without leaving the "Sources" outer tab, look at the navigator panel on the left.
 This might be collapsed in the upper corner.
-Regardless open the "Page" inner tab underneath it.
+Once it's there, open the "Page" inner tab underneath it.

    ![navigator](docs/image-09.png?)